patch testing on wrist

 2. Avoid rubbing or scrubbing the affected area

-3. Apply a cool, damp cloth to provide comfort
+3. Apply a cool, damp cloth for comfort

-4. Consider speaking with a healthcare professional if there's significant discomfort or if the reaction spreads
+4. Speak with a healthcare professional if there’s significant discomfort or the reaction spreads or worsens

 honey pouring on a woman's face